OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 substructure pitch in ElastoDyn) be initialized according to the specific prevalent wind, wave, current, and operational conditions.

+.. _hd-modeling-hydrostatic-restoring-strip-theory:

 Hydrostatic Restoring for Strip-Theory Members of Floating Systems
 ------------------------------------------------------------------
-One notable absence from the list calculations in HydroDyn that make use of substructure motions—see Section 6.3—is that the substructure buoyancy in the strip-theory solution is not recomputed based on the displaced position of the substructure.
+One notable absence from the list calculations in HydroDyn that make use of substructure motions—see :numref:`hd-domain-for-strip-theory`—is that the substructure buoyancy in the strip-theory solution is not recomputed based on the displaced position of the substructure.
 While the change in buoyancy is likely negligible for fixed-bottom systems, for floating systems modeled